Disclaimer: A lot of this information is individual to me and I do not pretend to be speaking for all providers.

 Contacting an Escort

-When you are finally ready to book an actual appointment with a provider, you want to make sure you are tactful in the way you approach them.
+When you are finally ready to book an appointment to see a provider, you want to make sure you are tactful in the way you approach them.
 Read their ad and/or website thoroughly and see what they need from clients.
 Escorts deal with a lot of timewasters and rude clients who test our patience on the regular, following their instructions and sending a respectful message with all the information they require will immediately put you ahead of 99% of the crowd (this number is not an exaggeration).
 First impressions are crucial and you only get one chance.

 Most providers take the time to post basic information in their ads/websites like their schedule and rates for YOUR convenience, please READ and do not send a message asking “what are you rates?” or “are you available?” if they already have those answers listed!
 This is THE #1 escort pet peeve.